gourav8jain/react_gemini-quiz/README.md

 ## 📦 Deployment

-This app is deployed on GitHub Pages.
+This app is deployed on GitHub Pages using GitHub Actions.
 To deploy your own version:

+### Option 1: Manual Deployment (Local Build)

 1. **Fork the repository**
 2. **Update the homepage URL** in `package.json`: